OWASP/CheatSheetSeries/cheatsheets_draft/HTTP_Headers_Cheat_Sheet.md

-# HTTP Headers Cheat Sheet
+# HTTP Security Response Headers Cheat Sheet

 ## Introduction

 HTTP Headers are a great booster for web security with easy implementation.
-Proper HTTP headers can prevent security vulnerabilities like Cross-Site Scripting, Click-jacking, Packet sniffing and, information disclosure.
+Proper HTTP response eaders can help prevent security vulnerabilities like Cross-Site Scripting, Clickjacking, Information disclosure and more.

-In this cheat sheet, we will review all security-related HTTP headers and the recommended configurations for them.
+In this cheat sheet, we will review all security-related HTTP headers, recommended configurations, and reference other sources for complicated headers.

 ## Security Headers

 ### X-Frame-Options

 The `X-Frame-Options` HTTP response header can be used to indicate whether or not a browser should be allowed to render a page in a `<frame>`, `<iframe>`, `<embed>` or `<object>`.
-Sites can use this to avoid click-jacking attacks, by ensuring that their content is not embedded into other sites.
+Sites can use this to avoid clickjacking attacks, by ensuring that their content is not embedded into other sites.

 #### Recommendation